FAKES and Fantasy Tokens, Medals, Exonumia.

 C.S.A.
 Hand-Engraved Identity Tags (Pender Disks):

 Usually on the reverse of a counterfeit coin-like imitation of a silver dollar or half-dollar, "C.S.A." on bottom, name above around top.
 Please note comment on size on Pender disk; these are the WRONG size, and are fully counterfeit, fully made-up items, that appear to be on on US coins.
-There is now a booklet on these: Fake Confederate ID Disks, available for only $7/postpaid, send your check to address below.
+There is now a booklet on these: Fake Confederate ID Disks.
 Seen to date:

 Fantasy: Dorsey Pender (also said to be Dorsey Peracler): Listed as a fantasy in "The Bogus Corner", North South Trader, and in TAMS, Vol. 39, #2.
 On a counterfeit 1860-O silver dollar.
 "Lt.
 Col Dorsey Pender/CSA/1st North Carolina Regiment".
 NOTE: Closer inspection of one of these reveals the host item is a fully counterfeit piece sized between a silver dollar and half-dollar.